Last updated on September 3rd, 2021 at 03:37 am

 I have been in Segovia many times, From Madrid to Segovia by car with my taxi last time with Rachel while she was visiting Europe.
 Also I did Madrid to Segovia by bus with friends visiting around Madrid.
 And of course I tried Madrid to Segovia by train too.

-If you are planning to stay longer in Segovia feel free to click here to read our Segovia travel guide.
+If you are planning to stay longer in Segovia feel free to click here to read our Segovia travel guide, how to get from Madrid airport to Segovia, Madrid airport to Avila and Madrid airport to Salamanca.

 Best time to visit Segovia